 Get up close and personal with wolves to learn all about their lives, the challenges they face, and what can be done to help save them.
 Discover amazing photos, a true story about a wolf working to help save its own species, amazing adventure stories from real-life explorers in the field, and hands-on rescue activities for ideas for how you can take action to help save these amazing creatures.

 So many young students love to talk about animals and writing!
 Kitson Jazynka loves visiting schools and sharing her love for non-fiction books.
 Her school programs feature loads of stories about animal through the context of an author’s eye.
 Join Kitson on great learning adventures following panda experts through thick, wet bamboo forests, or strap on snowshoes and learn about saving tigers in Siberia.
 Or follow her work chasing real-life stories about a silly seal who high-jacked a boat, a sweet baby bobcat who saved itself from a forest fire by sitting on a fire fighter’s boot or a donkey who saved the life of a pony (it really happened!).
 Hear why Kitson says writing is a lot like making chocolate chip cookies and have her invite kids to talk about what they would love to write about.
 She does presentations on her books in elementary and middle schools, grades K-6.

-For information about author visits, see my Speakers Bureau page.
+For more information about author visits, see her Speakers Bureau page.